 • Personal Accident Insurance.
 This covers medical and ambulatory costs related to accidental injury or accidental death while renting the vehicle.

-For each type of insurance, the ODI requires that the rental company gives you a factual brochure with full details of the insurer's coverage, exclusions, limitations, provisions, how to file a claim and more.
+For each type of insurance, you should receive a factual brochure with full details of the insurer's coverage, exclusions, limitations, provisions, how to file a claim and more.
 Review the brochure before deciding.

 Please note these are just general guidelines.
 ALWAYS contact your own insurance company to get the right answer for your situation.
 If that's us, call us.
 Or contact us a different way.